Dill-PICL/GOMAP/docs/MAIN.rst

 Requirements to be installed
 ============================

-The [DOI release] of the GO-MAP pipeline contains code, software, and data files to run the pipeline.
+The [DOI release] of the GOMAP pipeline contains code, software, and data files to run the pipeline.
 Although, there are some basic requirements which need to be installed.
 The requirements that have to be installed are listed below.

-What are the requirements that need to be installed to run GO-MAP?
+What are the requirements that need to be installed to run GOMAP?
 ------------------------------------------------------------------

 -  Hardware